nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-domain.md

 ## Protocol-Driven Architecture (PBA)

-A protocol-based architecture focuses on the request/response (usually HTTP) and the side-effect it wants to achieve.
+A protocol-driven architecture focuses on the request/response (usually HTTP) and the side-effect it wants to achieve.

 The PBA is characterized by a lack of abstractions and a strong focus on the communication protocol.
 It uses plain SQL or NoSQL calls and makes no attempt to capture domain entities and their relationships within application code.